 At the University of Utah, we celebrate the educational access and opportunities that Dr. King's legacy has provided in the United States.
 MLK week has become a platform to engage students, faculty, staff and community members in critical conversations around contemporary Civil Rights issues and race in America.
-This year's MLK Celebration will be held January 13 - 23, 2018, and we invite you to participate in our many events we will be hosting throughout campus.
+This year's MLK Week will be held January 13 - 23, 2018, and we invite you to participate in our many events we will be hosting throughout campus.

 - MLK Day of Service